Court-Appointed Attorney vs. Private Attorney part 1

 - They cannot freely hire investigators or experts to help fully prepare your case for trial or negotiations.
 When they can, those experts are limited by a bare-bones budget.

 To paint a picture, even the best court-appointed attorney is working with a shoe-string budget to save your life, protect your freedoms and future.
 This is like checking yourself into an emergency room using old equipment, no nurses and a stripped blood bank.
-Is it any surprise so many call us disappointed with the results?
+Is it any surprise that so many call us disappointed with the results?
 We recommend you and your loved ones pull together to get the highest quality private lawyer you can!